 You have four basic options for getting around Tuba Island; taxi, rented motor bike, walking or cycling.
 The main Pulau Tuba jetty is the best place to arrive to have transportation needs met in a timely manner.
 If you somehow end up at any of the other more remote jetties, do plan on walking a bit to find an available taxi (unless pre-arranged) But for first timers, I highly recommend the main Tuba Island Jetty.

 Taxis: There are a limited supply of taxi vans on Tuba Island.
 You will find them waiting at the main Tuba Island Ferry dock, depending on the time of day.
 They also may or may not be available to ferry tourists around for a few hours, but can most certainly squeeze in a point A to Point B transfer.
 If you fancy a tour of the island via mini-van, this is where a pre-arranged taxi is a good idea.
 Do note that the prices may vary; I’ve been quoted RM200 for a round the island tour for one person and RM60 per head for a small group of five people to do the same.
-At least one good source for a local taxi is Mr. Charlie, who can be reached at +60 12-482 0913.
-And if he’s busy he can probably recommend someone else.
+Good sources for local taxi tour guides are Cali Tuba, at +60 13-550 1125 (he also rents motorbikes) or Mr. Charlie, who can be reached at +60 12-482 0913.

 There you have it.
 You are now all set for your first visit to Pulau Tuba.
 Again Pulau Tuba may not be for everyone.
 If you are seeking a wild beach party scene, you won’t find it on Tuba.
 The 3,000 plus locals who live there are Muslim, so you won’t find alcohol ‘publicly’ offered or readily available.
 As I have found with some smaller Muslim hotels (in Malaysia), BYOB is sometime acceptable with discretionary use.
 Common courtesy of removing empties yourself is also a ‘nice thing to do’.